 Charles Koch’s fingerprints are all over the lawsuit.
 NCLA receives close to half of its funding from the Koch influence network, with more than $1 million (2020) coming from the Charles Koch Institute (recently rebranded as Stand Together Fellowships) and more than $3 million (2017–20) from the Charles Koch Foundation.
 In addition, the right-wing litigation center has received over $2 million (2018–20) from DonorsTrust, the preferred conduit of the Koch political network’s donors.

 Since its founding in 2017, NCLA has served as a legal pitbull for big business interests, using the courts to do battle against government regulations—particularly those that cause headaches for Koch.
 For example, in December 2021, the group filed an amicus brief in the Supreme Court case of West Virginia v.
 Environmental Protection Agency, in which the Court sided with the state and limited the federal agency’s power to regulate greenhouse gas emissions.
-The group’s founder, Mark Chenoweth, previously served as in-house counsel for Koch Industries.
+The group’s president and general counsel, Mark Chenoweth, previously served as in-house counsel for Koch Industries.

 An associate member of the State Policy Network, a right-wing web of think tanks and tax-exempt organizations that is backed by Koch and other far-right foundations, NCLA has represented several prominent Koch-backed groups including Americans For Prosperity (AFP), the Cato Institute, and the Institute for Justice.
 In May 2021, the Charles Koch Foundation posted a press release boasting of its support for NCLA.